gabeluci/gabeluci.github.io/_posts/2022-02-04-dont-use-configureawait.md

 Determining you don't need the context can be either simple, or quite complex depending on what methods are called after.
 But even then - and this is the second reason I disagree with that advice - **just because you don't need the context after that line *right now*, doesn't mean some code won't be added later that will use the context**.
 You'll have to hope that whoever makes that change knows what `ConfigureAwait(false)` does, sees it, and removes it.
 Using `ConfigureAwait(false)` everywhere creates a maintenance risk.

+## A Note on Synchronization Context

+A couple simple examples of needing the synchronization context are:

+1. Changing a UI control in a Windows Forms or WPF project
+2. Accessing `HttpContext.Current` in an ASP.NET (not Core) project

+Doing one of those things after the use of `await` with `ConfigureAwait(false)` *might* throw an exception.
+In the case of a Windows Forms or WPF app, a UI control can only be changed by the thread that created it.
+The synchronization context ensures that the continuation runs of the same thread.
+However, if you use `ConfigureAwait(false)`, you tell it that you don't care where it resumes, so it *might* resume on the same thread, or might not. **Using `ConfigureAwait(false)` leaves it up to chance whether an exception is thrown, making your debugging more difficult.**

+If you'd like to read more about synchronization context, you can read the article [What is Synchronization Context?](https://hamidmosalla.com/2018/06/24/what-is-synchronizationcontext/) by Hamid Mosalla.
+If you'd like to dig even deeper and see some of the code that goes behind a synchronization context, you can read the article [Exploring the async/await State Machine – Synchronization Context](https://vkontech.com/exploring-the-async-await-state-machine-synchronization-context/) by Vasil Kosturski.

 ## Conclusion

 This is what another Stephen, Stephen Toub (a Microsoft employee), recommends in the [ConfigureAwait FAQ](https://devblogs.microsoft.com/dotnet/configureawait-faq/) under the subheading "When should I use ConfigureAwait(false)?":